Chefs cook. Teachers teach. Councillors’ council and writers, well they write. So why have I not been writing? (Blinks, Blinks again..)

 Our body and mind need regular TLC to stay active and to maintain optimum levels of efficiency in everything we do.
 Writing is no different.
 Regular rest, rejuvenation and revitalization are essential to maintain a healthy work-life balance.
 So the next time you feel you’re not able to concentrate on your writing, step back and embrace this down time.
 You owe it to yourself.

 Do whatever you need to do to recharge your batteries.
-Take a short trip and if that’s not possible, go for a walk, practice yoga, read a book, dance to your favourite song, or take a power nap – make self care your priority and soon, you’ll notice your mind becoming more receptive to inspiration.
+Take a short trip or visit the spa.
+And if that’s not possible, go for a walk, practice yoga, read a book, dance to your favourite song, or take a power nap – make self care your priority and soon, you’ll notice your mind becoming more receptive to inspiration.
 Go ahead and get on to writing your next best work!

 2. Maintain a handy ‘idea’ Notebook